searchdiscovery/client-mk-dl-spec/Technical Specification Data Layer - Events.md

 **Notes**

 1. `mkorsData.page.siteType` will have no purpose once the site is fully responsive and if the Destination Kors site goes away.
 Set to `responsive:ecommerce` for site redesign (PDP, PLP, SERP, Home).
 2. `mkorsData.page.responsiveView` is provided for site redesign to carry the responsive view of the page at the time it is loaded.
-The value might be XSmall, Small, Medium, or Large depending on how many responsive breakpoints there are.
+The value might be `xsmall`, `small`, `medium`, or `large` depending on how many responsive breakpoints there are.
 3. See notes on the `hashedID` that are included in this document on the Sign In Success custom event. (md5 hash of trimmed, lowercased, email address)
 4. [ECB-13327](https://mk-jira.sparkred.com/browse/ECB-13327) Added `mkorsData.user[n].profile[n].profileInfo.applePayEnabled: /true|false/`